Óscar Rivas

-Óscar Andres Rivas Torres (born 6 June 1987) is a Colombian professional boxer who has held the WBC bridgerweight title from 2021 to 2023.
+Óscar Andres Rivas Torres (born 6 June 1987) is a Colombian professional boxer.
+He held the WBC bridgerweight title from 2021 to 2023.
 He also challenged for the vacant WBC interim heavyweight title in 2019, and previously held the IBF International, WBC-NABF and WBO-NABO heavyweight titles.
-As an amateur he won a silver medal at the 2007 Pan American Games.
+As an amateur, he won a silver medal at the 2007 Pan American Games.